0xSMW/prompts/assistants/chatgpt-o4-mini.md

 - Handle errors by explaining (e.g., "Too many active automations").

 ## canmore
-The `canmore` tool creates and updates textdocs on a canvas.
+The`canmore`tool creates and updates textdocs on a canvas.

 Functions:
-- `create_textdoc`: initialize a doc with name, type, content.
+-`create_textdoc`: initialize a doc with name, type, content.
-- `update_textdoc`: apply regex-based updates; code docs must be fully rewritten with `.*`.
+-`update_textdoc`: apply regex-based updates; code docs must be fully rewritten with`.*`.
-- `comment_textdoc`: leave actionable comments on patterns.
+-`comment_textdoc`: leave actionable comments on patterns.

 Rules:
 - Only one canvas per turn unless specified.